Return to Kinesiology and Physical Education.

 KPED 4371 Workshop: Fitness Special Populations

 One hour elective course approved by academic advisor

 Minor (18 hours): NUTR 1300, 3370, 4315 and 9 hours of electives selected with the approval of the academic advisor.
 Recommended electives are FACS 2341, NUTR 3390 and NUTR 4395.

 [1.3] Related Requirements

-Related Requirement (3/4 hours): Three hour of course from a cognate area that supports students’ career interests or four hours selected from KPED 3211 or 3212 or 3213 or 3214.
+Related Requirement (3 or 4 hours): Three credit hours from a cognate area that supports students’ career interests or four hours selected from KPED 3211 or 3212 or 3213 or 3214.